 APLE Cambodia is governed by a Board of Directors and operates under a self-governing system and the principle of representation by means of: The General Assembly, the Board of Directors, the Executive Committee, and the Staff.
 Board members have a duty to steer APLE toward a sustainable future by adopting sound governance and financial management policies, and helping to ensure adequate resources.

 APLE has a committed staff who have pledged to protect children from abuse.
 Each was employment based on their capacity and the need of the projects.
-They have agreed to work according to the spirit of the UN CRC and to protect children at all cost.
+They have agreed to work according to the spirit of the UN CRC and APLE values and to protect children at all cost.

-APLE recruitment process is always transparant, impartial and equal.
-Background check is one of the key requirements to ensure people with child abuse and related criminal background are not employed.
+APLE recruitment process is always transparent, impartial and equal.
+Background and suitability checks are some key requirements to ensure people with child abuse and related criminal background are not employed.

 APLE members continually undertake education and training to advance their knowledge and skills in order to ensure best quality of services provided.
 APLE operational and technical staff are all well-equipped through training and capacity building activities by national and international law enforcements and experts.